ndbaker1/string-bean/README.md

 1. Upload an image
 2. Preview the greyscale conversion from source image
 3. View thread anchor sequence drawn onto canvas
+4. Play with input parameters to change output

 #### Sample Output
 > drawn by me ◕_◕